vdesabou/alfred-spotify-mini-player/docs/index.md

 <h2><i class="fa fa-cloud"></i> Search anything online !</h2>

 <p>Missing something in your library?
-Search online for tracks, albums, artists and playlists.
-Follow new playlists right from the workflow.</p>
+Search online for tracks, albums, artists, shows, episodes and playlists.
+Follow new playlists or shows right from the workflow.</p>

 <br>
 <a href="{{ site.url }}/articles/search-online" class="btn-success"><i class="fa fa-book"></i> Read more</a>